kaybinwang/homelab-blog/content/_index.md

 Some homelab setups immediately jump into a highly available cluster with multiple redundancies throughout the stack.
 Instead, we'll start from zero and scale out our system as we need it.
 This is so that we can:
-  1) Save costs on unnecessary hardware until we need it
+  1) Save money by only purchasing new hardware when we need it
-  2) Learn how to safely scale out an existing system
+  2) Learn how to safely add and upgrade hardware in an existing system

 ### Minimize Downtime
 The cluster is a production environment.
 This means we need to minimize downtime